Vulksgren/Vulksgren/README.md

-- Sup nerd, name is Vulks.
-- Into networking, basic scripting, and vidya games.
-- Soon...
+- Networking guy who is passionate about open-sourced software.

 <!---
 Vulksgren/Vulksgren is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.